 Figure 6.7.2.3-1: Procedure for EAS Discovery with V-EASDF for HR-SBO roaming scenario

+The SMF may configure ULCL UPF in step 3 of clause 6.7.2.2 to forwards the DNS query as the follows:

+a) The ULCL UPF forwards all DNS queries to the V-EASDF (via PSA UPF in VPLMN).

+b) The ULCL UPF forwards DNS queries to the V-EASDF (via PSA UPF in VPLMN) or DNS server in the HPLMN (via PSA UPF in HPLMN) based on the VPLMN Specific Offloading Information received from H-SMF.

-1. The DNS query sent by the UE reaches the V-EASDF via the UL CL UPF and PSA UPF in VPLMN selected in step 2 of Figure 6.7.2.2-1.
+1. The DNS query sent by the UE reaches the UL CL UPF in VPLMN selected in step 2 of clause 6.7.2.2-1.

-If the target FQDN of the DNS query is not part of the FQDN authorized by the H-SMF in step 2 of Figure 6.7.2.2-1, the following a) or b) may be performed:
+If the target FQDN of the DNS query is not part of the FQDN authorized by the H-SMF in step 2 of clause 6.7.2.2-1, the following a) or b) may be performed: